AnonymFlow

 • Unlimited 5G plans: ~£35–55 / $50–80 per month (intensive use, nomadic remote work - EE Max, Verizon Unlimited Ultimate, T-Mobile Go5G Plus)

 Practical tip.
 For a remote worker who uses their hotspot 2–3 days a month for email, web, and moderate video calls, 100 GB is plenty.
-For a full-time digital nomad, switching to an unlimited 5G plan eliminates budget anxiety and allows working exclusively on a mobile hotspot.
+For a full-time digital nomad, an unlimited 5G plan removes budget worry and lets you work only on a mobile hotspot.

 Combining mobile hotspot + VPN - the safest stack

-For use cases where security takes priority (sensitive banking, remote work on confidential data, journalism on the move, travel to high-risk jurisdictions), combining a mobile hotspot with a VPN closes virtually every local attack vector and hides your activity from your mobile carrier.
-It's the most complete defensive stack available to an ordinary user.
+For use cases where security comes first (sensitive banking, remote work on confidential data, journalism on the move, travel to high-risk countries), pairing a mobile hotspot with a VPN closes almost every local attack vector and hides your activity from your mobile carrier.
+It's the most complete defensive stack open to an ordinary user.

 Recommended setup.
-Step 1: enable tethering on your phone (Personal Hotspot on iOS, Mobile Hotspot on Android), with WPA2 or WPA3 and a strong password.
+Step 1: turn on tethering on your phone (Personal Hotspot on iOS, Mobile Hotspot on Android), with WPA2 or WPA3 and a strong password.
 Step 2: connect your laptop or tablet to the phone's private SSID.
-Step 3: activate the VPN client on the end device (laptop, tablet), with the kill switch set to system mode.
-Step 4: verify the absence of leaks via our DNS leak test tool.
+Step 3: turn on the VPN client on the end device (laptop, tablet), with the kill switch set to system mode.
+Step 4: check for leaks via our DNS leak test tool.
 Step 5: confirm the visible IP with our IP address tool.

-Why this configuration wins.
+Why this setup wins.
 The mobile hotspot closes local attacks (sniffing, Evil Twin, captive portal).
 The VPN closes the leak to the mobile carrier (who would otherwise see DNS and destination IPs).
-Encrypted cellular layer + encrypted local Wi-Fi layer + encrypted VPN tunnel = triple defensive layer.
-An attacker wanting to break this stack would need to either compromise your device, compromise the VPN server, or compromise the carrier's core network — three separate and costly targets.
+Encrypted cellular layer + encrypted local Wi-Fi layer + encrypted VPN tunnel = a triple defensive layer.
+An attacker who wants to break this stack must compromise your device, the VPN server, or the carrier's core network.
+Those are three separate and costly targets.

 When it's overkill.
 For ordinary web browsing with nothing at stake, it's too much.
 For checking personal emails while waiting for a train, it's too much.
-A mobile hotspot alone (without a VPN) already neutralises local attacks — the VPN adds privacy against the carrier, not raw security.
-Enabling the VPN when the activity justifies it (banking, work email, remote work) and leaving it off otherwise is a reasonable approach.
+A mobile hotspot alone (without a VPN) already stops local attacks.
+The VPN adds privacy against the carrier, not raw security.
+A sound approach is to turn the VPN on when the activity calls for it (banking, work email, remote work) and leave it off otherwise.

 When it's not enough.
-For a journalist with a source in a high-risk country, a whistleblower, or any activity of very high value targeted by a state actor — a hotspot + VPN stack is still insufficient.
-You need to add Tor (ideally from Tails on a USB stick), operate from a dedicated device, use an anonymous or prepaid SIM not linked to your identity, and compartmentalise strictly.
-See Tor vs VPN — differences and combination for details.
+For a journalist with a source in a high-risk country, a whistleblower, or any very high-value activity targeted by a state actor, a hotspot + VPN stack is still not enough.
+You need to add Tor (ideally from Tails on a USB stick), work from a dedicated device, use an anonymous or prepaid SIM not tied to your identity, and keep things strictly apart.
+See Tor vs VPN - differences and combination for details.

 Battery limitation.
-Tethering drains the phone's battery at an accelerated rate (active cellular radio + Wi-Fi broadcasting simultaneously).
-For extended use, bring a power bank or plug in.
-On 5G, power consumption is higher than on 4G — switching to 4G in network settings can extend battery life if the throughput is sufficient.
+Tethering drains the phone's battery fast (active cellular radio + Wi-Fi broadcast at the same time).
+For long use, bring a power bank or plug in.
+On 5G, power draw is higher than on 4G.
+A switch to 4G in network settings can extend battery life if the speed is enough.

 International roaming limitation.
-Outside the EU, data costs can explode.
-Prepare with a local eSIM (Airalo, Holafly, Nomad), or subscribe to your carrier's specific roaming add-on.
-Failing that, public WiFi with a VPN becomes the pragmatic solution — less defensive, but economically viable.
+Outside the EU, data costs can blow up.
+Get ready with a local eSIM (Airalo, Holafly, Nomad), or sign up for your carrier's roaming add-on.
+Failing that, public WiFi with a VPN becomes the sensible fix.
+It's less defensive, but it works on a budget.

 Summary: decision by use case